 But sometimes.
 Sometimes if you're really lucky, you get the best of both worlds.

 Sure, you can do some things to winter produce to make it more lovable.
 Roast it.
 Confit it.
 Ferment it.
 Basically give it a lot of time and space to think about new ways of expressing itself.
 Like a teenager.
-But winter lacks in both produce and weather forecasts a certain brightness, short of citrus of course, which is certainly abundant but is also grown hundreds of miles away.
+But winter lacks a certain brightness in both produce and weather forecasts, short of citrus of course, which is abundant but also grows hundreds, if not thousands, of miles away.

 So where do you turn for this brightness?
 For acidity that mellows into sweetness in less than an hour?